onsetsu/understanding-zone.js-and-dexie-promises/README.md

-# understanding-zone.js
+# understanding-zone.js-and-dexie-promises
-Check how zone.js interacts with native await
+Check how zone.js and Dexie Promises interacts with native **await**.